tangrams/tangram-tutorial/tangram-tutorial/app/Markdown/min2.md

 Let's unpack this example.
 First of all, note that our `sources` and `layers` blocks are required elements for all valid Tangram scene files.
-Try uncommenting them out with `#` to see what happens.
+Try commenting them out with `#` to see what happens.
 You should see the map on the left go black.

 #### Data sources